 Here is the newest addition to my houseplant family.
 It is Zamioculcas Zamiifolia (nicknamed ZZ plant).
 It thrives in nearly any lighting condition except darkness.
 I have mine in indirect sun and it is doing just great.
 As far as watering is concerned, Zamioculcas Zamiifolia is a tuber plant that stores its water intake.
 It is best to let its soil completely dry out and then water thoroughly.
 Zamioculcas Zamiifolia does not require much feeding.
 Feed four times a year with a balanced liquid fertilizer at half strength.

-There are many wonderful houseplants to light up your home on those "rainy days".
+There are a huge variety of houseplants to light up your home every day of the year.
 These are just a few that can bring some enjoyment to your indoor garden!
-Hope you enjoyed and Happy Gardening!

 Author: Lee @A Guide To Northeastern Gardening Copyright 2011.
 All Rights Reserved.